-If you are looking for a high fiber foods list then you have come to the right place.
-You can expect several charts divided into different food categories totalling over 100 fiber rich foods.
-But, that’s by no means everything.
+If you are looking for printable lists, then you have come to the right place too.
+You can expect several charts divided into different grocery categories.
+For a quick overview check first my video below.

 What is fiber?

 A basic distinction is made between two different types: the soluble and insoluble fibers.
 Both groups have different characteristics.

 Soluble fiber foods

-They also bind toxins and other harmful substances that enter the intestines with food and thus promote their elimination.
+That's also the reason why it's easier to lose weight with this kind of foods.
+You'll find in the “soluble list” mainly beans, nuts, berries and various grains such as oats and barley.
+They also bind toxins and other harmful substances that enter the intestines with edibles and thus promote their elimination.

 Top 5 health benefits of fiber